CahanLab/epoch/README.md

 # are supported here.
 Future versions may require some adjustment.

 ```
+Now, expDat contains the normalized and log-transformed gene-by-cell expression data, and sampTab contains the corresponding metadata, including pseudotime annotation.

 ### Static Network Reconstruction
 Reconstruction occurs in three steps: